Monitoring: The ROI of Build vs. Buy

 However, for me, the biggest return on the investment for purchasing a monitoring solution is that your people can focus on the organization’s core competency.
 I assume you’re not building monitoring software.
 You’re running a bank, a hospital, manufacturing, charity, anything other than monitoring database environments.
 Yes, there is up-front cost to buying a monitoring tool.
 That cost is offset over time with the ability of your team to do the work that your organization needs.

-There are a few ways that you can test drive Redgate SQL Monitor for free and see for yourself the business value you can gain from a comprehensive monitoring tool:
+There are a few ways that you can test drive Redgate Monitor for free and see for yourself the business value you can gain from a comprehensive monitoring tool:

-2. Join an on-demand demo here.
+2. Join an on-demand webinar demo here.

 3. Start your 14-day free trial here.